Medicare Supplement Rate Increases

-No mater what company you go with you are going to get rate increases.
-There are two types of rate increases, age increase and an inflation increase.
-The inflation increase has many variables such as the cost of business, claims and other internal company issues.
+No matter what Medicare supplement company you go with you are going to get rate increases.
+There are two types of rate increases, age increase, and an inflation increase.
+The inflation increase has many variables such as the cost of business, claims, and other internal company issues.

 If someone tells you that your Medicare supplement will not go up, they are flat out lying to you.